bucketco/bucket-javascript-sdk/README.md

 #### Bucket feedback UI

-Bucket can help you collect feedback from your users by providing you with a UI.
-This lets you get started with collecting feedback with minimal code and affort.
+Bucket can assist you with collecting your user's feedback by offering a pre-built UI, allowing you to get started with minimal code and effort.

 [Read the Bucket feedback UI documentation](./FEEDBACK.md)